-For a complete overview of string formatting with str.format(), see Format String Syntax (in The Python Library Reference).
+For a complete overview of string formatting with str.format(), see formatstrings.

 7.1.1 Old string formatting

 The % operator can also be used for string formatting.
 It interprets the left argument much like a sprintf()-style format string to be applied to the right argument, and returns the string resulting from this formatting operation.
 For example: